 Child injuries can be caused by other people, poorly maintained equipment, or faulty manufacturing.

-- Toys that aren’t made safely could have dangers like lead paint or small parts that easily break off that your child could try to eat.
-When a product causes the injury, you can file a product liability claim.
+- Toys.
+Toys that aren’t made safely could have dangers like lead paint or small parts that easily break off that your child could try to eat.

 If your child is injured on another person’s property due to poor maintenance, poor construction, or faulty building techniques—whether it’s in someone’s backyard, a public park, or a business—you may be able to hold the property owner legally liable.
 This is an area of law called premises liability.
 Filing a premises liability lawsuit may make it easier to pay for your child’s recovery costs as well as ensure that property owner learns to be responsible.